 Pour the remaining 1/3 meat sauce over top and top with spoonfuls of ricotta cheese.

-Lastly sprinkle with 2 cups shredded mozzarella and bake on the middle rack of your preheated 350°.
+Lastly sprinkle with 2 cups shredded mozzarella and bake on the middle rack of your preheated oven for 30 minutes.
 During this time the pasta will plump and cook fully in the meat sauce.

 Until the sauce is bubbling and the mozzarella has melted and is golden brown in spots.